 b.
 Membership: TLTC website

-7. The Workforce Development Committee
+7. The Workforce Solutions Committee

 a.
 Purpose: To identify workforce training areas which should be targeted by TCC.
 To assess current workforce training projects for effectiveness.
 To develop TCC as a proactive player in regional economic development.
 To provide a forum for the exchange of ideas between college and non-credit programs.
-Reports through the Vice President for Workforce Development.
+Reports through the Vice President for Workforce Solutions.

 b.
 Membership: WD website